botworld-wiki/beatburger.github.io/_bots/scatter.md

 commonMat3: "Frost Fuel"
 ---

-### suggested AI Build
-Option 1: BACBA - Full Damage Build.
+### Full Damage Build
+- **BACBA:** by Hex.
 Slow and steady Scatter also very dangerous at close range.
 Use gust to direct enemy to scatter.
+- **BACBB:** by Diamond.
+Heavy-duty Scatter.

+### 'StunShot Build' by Hex
-Option 2: ABCBB - StunShot Build.
-Build for Stun.
+- **ABCBB:** Build for Stun.
 Great for stunning a cluster of bots.

+### 'Hybrid Build' by Hex
-Option 3: AACBX - Hybrid Build.
-A mix of Options 1 and 2.
-You can decide for yourself at Ai5, if you want scatter to have high health or low mvspeed but high damage.
+- **AACBX:**  You can decide for yourself at Ai5, if you want scatter to have high health or low mvspeed but high damage.